Host: Wayne Cox

 During that first season, a number of all-star "Celebrity Talk About" primetime shows featuring Canadian personalities playing for charity, were done.
 Rules remained the same, except rather than playing to 15 points, the maingame was played to a time limit, with the team ahead when time expired going on to play the bonus round, and no merchandise prizes were offered.
 This gimmick was only tried once the following season...

 ...when a number of American stations carrying the show aired a celebrity episode as a "sneak preview" on the evening of Sep.
-15, 1989 (3 days before the "official" US premiere), which featured Geoff Edwards and Steve Skrovan competing against Marc Summers and Scott Nemes (ironically, all except Nemes have hosted a game show).
+15, 1989 (3 days before the "official" US premiere), which featured Geoff Edwards and Steve Skrovan competing against Marc Summers and Scott Nemes (all of whom, except Nemes, have also hosted a game show).

 A home game was released by Pressman in 1989 and also given as a parting gift to losing contestants on the show.